rh-ai-quickstart/lls-observability/README.md

-# Audit AI apps to meet compliance goals in Financial Services
+# Audit AI apps to meet compliance goals

 Deploy a financial audit system with insights into the performance, cost, and usage of your large language models in real time.